oroinc/documentation/user_guide_roles/marketing_tools/dotmailer_data_fields_mappings.rst

 OroCRM Side
 ^^^^^^^^^^^

-Dotmailer data fields are collected by Oro and can be found under **Marketing>dotmailer>Data Fields**.
+The dotmailer data fields are collected by Oro and can be found under **Marketing>dotmailer>Data Fields**.
 Here, you can view, remove and create new dotmailer data fields on the Oro side.

 |